5argon/NotchSolution/README.md

 - `Screen.width/height` is divided by values from `Screen.safeArea`, producing relative safe area.
 - Find root game object from the object with `SafeAreaPadding`.
 This should be your `Canvas`.
 It will ask for `RectTransform` coordinate from that `Canvas`.
 - Then it will drive self's `RectTransform` other values according to relative safe area applied to `Canvas`'s `RectTransform`.

+## `Screen.cutout` research started

+New entry in **Unity 2019.2**, this time not just a safe area but it returns a rectangle **surrounding the notch**!
+Currently Notch Solution do not use this anywhere yet, but I am conducting a research to see what the phone reports for this property.

+If you have a phone with cutouts, you could **join the research** by downloading a debug APK in the [release page](https://github.com/5argon/NotchSolution/releases).
+Then after running it on your phone, take a screenshot on both portrait and landscape orientation and submit your result in [this issue](https://github.com/5argon/NotchSolution/issues/2) so we know what it actually looks like, and we might be able to make use of it in the future!
+Thank you!

 ## Settings